-A wide range of intercom, speech-transfer and audio induction “LOOP” solutions deliver communications accessibility and inclusivity in all types of environments — from subway platforms to hospitals, museums, theaters, senior living communities, meeting rooms, libraries and retail spaces across the U.S.
+Solutions by Audio Directions are designed to “Remove the Ask” for those with hearing loss by delivering communications accessibility and inclusivity in all types of environments — from subway platforms to theaters, hospitals, corporate offices, museums, airports, senior living communities, houses of worship, libraries, conference centers and retail spaces across the U.S.

-Audio Directions’ carefully vetted and highly experienced network of designers and installers across the US maintain a critical and necessary focus on
+Audio Directions’ highly experienced designers, installers and educators across the US maintain a critical and necessary focus on

 - acoustical properties of interior environments and inherent sound systems, if any;